Ultimate Guide to Choosing Your Bridesmaids

 More Than a Hashtag

 In recent years, the traditional role of the bridesmaids and MOH has become more than simply party planners.
 Getting t-shirts with the words “Team Bride” or Bride Squad” on them has become a pop culture phenomenon.
-Bridal showers have become the traditional way to celebrate the bride with her friends and family in a formal setting, but when it comes to the bachelorette party, all bets are off.
+Bridal showers have become the traditional way to celebrate the bride with her friends and family in a formal setting.
+However, when it comes to the bachelorette party, all bets are off.

 The Maid of Honor’s house is no longer the only venue to hold your bachelorette party, neither is going to your regular nightclub for drinks and to enjoy your final days as a non-married woman.
 The world is your oyster!
 There are some wonderful companies that specialize in bachelorette parties, with traveling accommodations for all of your squad for every budget.